solo-io/gloo/docs/content/operations/upgrading/upgrade_steps.md

 ##### Helm 2

 {{% notice warning %}}
+Helm 2 support will be dropped in Gloo Edge v1.8.0.

 Using Helm 2 with open source Gloo Edge v1.2.3 and later or Gloo Edge Enterprise v1.2.0 and later requires explicitly setting `crds.create=true` on the first install, as this is how we are managing compatibility between Helm 2 and 3.

+Using Helm 2 with open source Gloo Edge v1.7.4 and later or Gloo Edge Enterprise v1.7.4 requires explicitly setting `settings.helm2=true` on the first install.
 {{% /notice %}}

 Helm upgrade command should just work: